-The GTRC offers the necessary facilities and expertise to deliver bespoke training packages for operators, engineers and graduates in the area of combustion.
+GTRC offers the necessary facilities and expertise to deliver bespoke training and CPD packages for operators, engineers, and graduates in the areas of gas turbines and combustion.
 See GTRC News for recent courses we have developed and delivered.

 To introduce the basic principles of combustion systems (burners, engines, explosions, gas turbines) and fundamental control parameters, particularly to raise awareness of negative impact of poorly controlled combustion.